FlavScents AInsights Entry for Cocoa Hexenal (CAS: 21834-92-4)

 9. Confidence & Data Quality Notes

 The data on cocoa hexenal is well-established in terms of its sensory profile and natural occurrence.
-However, regulatory and toxicological data are less documented, requiring formulators to rely on industry-typical practices and consult authoritative sources for specific applications.
+However, there are notable gaps in regulatory and toxicological information, which may lead to industry-typical but undocumented practices.
+Formulators should exercise caution and verify data where possible.

 Citation hooks: FlavScents